There have been some great brother acts in the history of sports, proving that athleticism runs in the blood.

 This is a reverse case of living in a shadow, only Blake came well out of the one cast by his older brother Taylor.
 As fate would have it, the two sibs were drafted in the same year (2009) and both out of the University of Oklahoma.
 Blake was a 20-year-old sophomore phenom and was drafted first overall by the LA Clippers.
 Taylor was a 23-year-old senior and went 48th overall to Phoenix.
 Taylor recorded a career high 9.6 points per game with the Sooners in his senior season, while Blake averaged a stellar 22.7 PPG and 14.4 rebounds as a sophomore.
-Blake made an immediate impact his first season, being named to the All-Rookie team for the 2010-11 season and has led the Clippers in many categories in his eight season career.
+Blake made an immediate impact his first NBA season, being named to the All-Rookie team for the 2010-11 campaign and has led the Clippers and now the Detroit Piston in many categories in his eight season career.
 Taylor didn’t have as much luck, getting into just eight games with Phoenix during the 2009-10 campaign and scoring 1.3 points per game.
 He bounced around the D-league for a while and was last seen playing second tier basketball in Italy.

 7. Stephane Roy (Patrick’s brother)